AAlexmc/Sales-Location/README.md

 ## How is it used?

-Instructions for Running the Sales-Location Project´
+Instructions for Running the Sales-Location Project

 Step 1: Install Required Libraries

 Open your terminal and execute the following command to install the necessary libraries: